jesusoviedo/lus-laboris-py/terraform/README.md

 ### Step 1: Create Terraform State Bucket

+> **Note:** This bucket is used to store the Terraform state file remotely, enabling team collaboration and safe state management. **You only need to create this bucket once per project.**

 Before running Terraform commands, you need to create a bucket to store the Terraform state:

 ```bash